No-Bake Banana Pudding Icebox Bars

 When Ready to Serve…

 When you are ready to serve, pull up the parchment paper and pop it out of the baking dish.
 You’ll find it pops out easily.

 Then transfer onto a cutting board and use a good sharp knife to cut into perfect little squares!

-Serve each bar with some whipped cream on top, then add a Nilla Wafer Mini Cookie and a slice of banana as garnish, makes these no bake banana pudding icebox bars look SO pretty!!
+Serve each bar with some whipped cream on top, then add a Nilla Wafer Mini Cookie and a slice of banana as a garnish, makes these no-bake banana pudding icebox bars look SO pretty!!